jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 Could not find a good tutorial for those who want to go deeper into the technical details of ERC-4337 Account Abstraction and how to use it.
 So I decided to do one myself.

-This is a step-by-step tutorial to the technical implementation of ERC-4337 Account Abstraction
+This is a step-by-step tutorial to understand the technical implementation of ERC-4337 Account Abstraction

 ## 1. What is about
 Overview on what ERC-4337 ist about -> [medium blog post](https://medium.com/blockchain-at-usc/deep-dive-into-account-abstraction-and-eip-4337-scaling-ethereum-ux-from-0-to-1-c2e6da49d226)